Could your bleeding or other symptoms be due to hereditary factor X deficiency?

 - Bleeding complications during pregnancy or childbirth

-Symptoms in newborns: Umbilical cord (belly button) or circumcision bleeding that does not stop normally, or brain or stomach bleeding
+Symptoms in newborns: Umbilical cord (belly button) or circumcision bleeding that does not stop normally, abnormal bruising or bleeding, or brain or stomach bleeding

 - Easy bruising